AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 * 3a.
 Invalid or incomplete fee details.

     * 3a1.
-TMS prompts for correction.
+System prompts for correction.

       Use case resumes at step 3.